Haimantika/data-structure-with-c/README.md

-# here i will upload all the files with their explaination in readme file
+# here i will upload all the files with their explanation in readme file